Dodge Avenger: Safety

-The 2008 through 2013 Avenger, also sold as the Chrysler Sebring from 2008 until 2010, and the Chrysler 200 from 2011 through 2013, received an overall "Good" rating by the IIHS indicating no significant injuries.
-In the small overlap test, the car received an overall "Acceptable" rating due to marginal dummy kinematics and slight intrusion into the passenger compartment.
-In the side test, the Avenger earns a "Good" rating, however, rib fractures would be possible for the driver.
-In the roof strength evaluation, it earns a "Good" rating, as well as its head restraints and seats.
+The 2008 through 2014 Avenger, also sold as the Chrysler Sebring from 2008 until 2010, and the Chrysler 200 from 2011 through 2014, received an overall "Good" rating by the IIHS, indicating no significant injuries.
+The car received an overall "Acceptable" rating in the small overlap test due to marginal dummy kinematics and slight intrusion into the passenger compartment.
+In the side test, the Avenger earned a "Good" rating; however, rib fractures were possible for the driver.
+In the roof strength evaluation, it gained a "Good" rating, as well as for its head restraints and seats.

-The Avenger earned the "Top Safety Pick" award in 2010, 2011, 2012, and 2014 as well as earned the "Top Safety Pick+" award in 2013.
+The Avenger earned the "Top Safety Pick" award in 2009, 2010, 2011, 2012, and 2014 as well as earned the "Top Safety Pick+" award in 2013.

 Discontinuation

 The discontinuation of the Dodge Avenger was announced by the automaker in early 2014, along with the end of the Chrysler 200 convertible model.
-The final 2014 model year Avengers were produced during first quarter 2014.
+The final 2014 model year Avengers were produced during the first quarter of 2014.

+The Avenger nameplate has since been revived as the Jeep Avenger.